Matías Vuoso: Return to Santos Laguna

 Vuoso was bought by Santos Laguna again after Clausura 2007 for an undisclosed amount of money.
 Upon his return, a loss of form kept Vuoso on the bench.
 However, Vuoso would later become a key player in Santos Laguna's 2008 Clausura championship campaign.

 However, during the finals of the Clausura 2010, he failed to score twice in two important plays during the second game against Toluca and made that Santos were meant to play extra-time and penalty shots.
 In the penalty shots he was the fourth player and failed to score his penalty shot allowing Toluca to get the championship.

 After this game, Vuoso was transferred to Club America.

 Return to América

 For the Apertura 2010 season, he signed with América, which would be his second stint with the club.
 In his first season with América, he scored 8 goals, helping América reach the semi-finals, being defeated by his ex-club Santos.

 Atlas

 América sold Vuoso to Atlas de Guadalajara for the Apertura 2012 tournament.
-He scored 10 goals in over 50 matches played with Atlas.
+He scored ten goals in over 50 matches played with Atlas.

 Loan to Chiapas

-Atlas loaned Vuoso to Chiapas F.C. for the Apertura 2014.
+Atlas loaned Vuoso to Chiapas for the Apertura 2014.